api2cart/powershell-sdk/docs/ProductApi.md

 # Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 #$Configuration.ApiKeyPrefix.x-api-key = "Bearer"

-$PageCursor = "MyPageCursor" # String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional)
 $Start = 0 # Int32 | This parameter sets the number from which you want to get entities (optional) (default to 0)
 $Count = 20 # Int32 | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional) (default to 10)
-$Params = "id,model,price,images" # String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all")
-$ResponseFields = "{result{children{id,parent_id,sku,upc,images,combination}}}" # String | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+$PageCursor = "MyPageCursor" # String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional)
-$Exclude = "false" # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-$CreatedFrom = "2010-07-29 13:45:52" # String | Retrieve entities from their creation date (optional)
-$CreatedTo = "2100-08-29 13:45:52" # String | Retrieve entities to their creation date (optional)
-$ModifiedFrom = "2010-07-29 13:45:52" # String | Retrieve entities from their modification date (optional)
-$ModifiedTo = "2100-08-29 13:45:52" # String | Retrieve entities to their modification date (optional)
 $ProductId = "10" # String | Filter by parent product id (optional)
 $ProductIds = "4,5" # String | Filter by parent product ids (optional)
 $Sku = "bag_01" # String | Filter by products variant's sku (optional)